-Rena Lindevaldsen serves as Associate Dean for Academic Affairs; Professor of Law; and Associate Director, Liberty Center for Law and Policy.
-She began serving as the Associate Dean for Academic Affairs in July 2011.
+Rena Lindevaldsen serves as Interim Dean, the Associate Dean for Academic Affairs, Professor of Law, and Associate Director of the Liberty Center for Law and Policy.
+She began serving as the Associate Dean for Academic Affairs in July 2011 and the Interim Dean in 2014.
 After one year as an adjunct assistant professor of law at Liberty University School of Law, she joined the full-time faculty.
 Previously, she served as Senior Litigation Counsel to Liberty Counsel, a nonprofit litigation and education organization dedicated to advancing religious freedom, the sanctity of human life, and traditional family.

 At Liberty Counsel, she was actively involved in efforts throughout the country to preserve traditional marriage through litigation, legislation, and constitutional amendments.
 She filed the first lawsuit to enjoin San Francisco’s efforts to “marry” same-sex couples, and obtained two orders enjoining public officials in New York from officiating same-sex unions.
 She successfully challenged New York City’s decision to publicly fund a high school for homosexual students and a Maryland school board’s decision to implement sex education curriculum that presented materials hostile to conservative, religious beliefs.
 In addition to her efforts to protect children and families, she regularly provided representation to Child Evangelism Fellowship in its efforts to gain access to public schools for after-school Good News Clubs.
 One case led to the first reported decision affirming the right of public school teachers to lead Bible clubs at school, after school hours.
 She also was part of the legal team that defended, in litigation at the United States Supreme Court, the right of McCreary County to display the Ten Commandments in a county building.
 In 2004, she launched the first annual “Day of Purity,” a project encouraging youth to make a commitment to remain sexually pure in mind and actions, and continues to serve as its International Coordinator.
 She has appeared on numerous radio and television programs around the world, including BBC News, MSNBC’s “The Abrams Report” and “Scarborough Country,” CNN’s “Paula Zahn Now,” and Fox News Radio’s “The Alan Colmes Show.”
 She has been a speaker and panelist at a number of conferences, seminars, and debates around the country.